Where is the BEst Place to Stay on Cape Cod?

 – Misconception number 2: All Cape Cod towns are the same.

 Actually, not so much.
-Whether you want beaches, family fun, shopping, hiking, night-life, theater, sailing or ease of access to the islands will determine which town is best for you.
+Whether you want beaches, family fun, shopping, hiking, night-life, theater, sailing or ease of access to the islands will determine which town is the best place to stay on Cape Cod, for you.

 – Misconception number 3: I’ve got a car so I’ll be able to zip around Cape Cod in no time.